small-tech/nodekit/README.md

 The content of HTTP routes is an ESM module that exports a standard Node route request handler that takes [http.IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage) and [http.ServerResponse](https://nodejs.org/api/http.html#http_class_http_serverresponse) arguments.

-__TODO: As we’re going to add to these, document those additions here.__

 For example, your `books.get` route might look like this:

 ```js